HardTech Forum

 Web / UI Design

-Since 2015, Vancouver Hardware Meetup has served as the city’s go-to grassroots gathering for hardware enthusiasts—a series by MistyWest featuring panel discussions with local leaders across sectors like AgTech, Deep Tech, and CleanTech.
-It was casual, community-driven, and proudly niche.
+Vancouver Hardware Meetup served as the city’s go-to scrappy gathering for hardware enthusiasts since 2015.
+It was casual, community-driven, and proudly niche, hosting panel discussions with local leaders across sectors like AgTech, Deep Tech, and CleanTech.

 But in 2025, it was time to evolve.

-As the organizer of HardTech Forum and Brand Lead at MistyWest, I led the full rebrand—from positioning to visual identity to implementation.
+As the Brand Lead at MistyWest (and host of Vancouver Hardware Meetup since 2019), I led the full rebrand to HardTech Forum—from positioning to visual identity to implementation.

-The visual identity draws from two of MistyWest’s core brand colours, creating a sense of continuity while establishing a distinct presence for HardTech Forum.
-This palette also extends to MistyWest’s other flagship program, the HardTech Awards, creating visual harmony across MistyWest’s different series.
+The visual system draws from two of MistyWest’s core brand colours, creating continuity with the parent brand while establishing a distinct presence for HardTech Forum.
+The palette also extends to MistyWest’s other flagship series, the HardTech Awards, creating visual cohesion across initiatives.